 Ubehebe Crater is 600 feet deep and a half-mile across.
 You can appreciate it from the parking lot or hike to the bottom.

-Keep in mind that the walk down is easy, but coming back up can be exhausting.
+Remember that the walk down is easy, but coming back up can be exhausting.
 There is also a trail around the rim that is roughly 1.5 miles.
-Along the way, you’ll see other small craters including Little Hebe.
+Along the way, you’ll see other small craters, including Little Hebe.

 10. Devil’s Golf Course